KodyKlupt/Peptide_Motif_Search/README.md

-# Protein Motif Search Tool
+# Protein Motif Search Tools

+This command-line tool provides a powerful and flexible way to search for protein motifs within sequences and structures.
+It is organized into two main tools:

+1.  **Sequence Motif Search**: Searches for motifs in protein sequences using a rich nomenclature for defining complex patterns.
+2.  **Structure Motif Search**: Searches for 3D structural motifs in protein structures using a flexible JSON-based definition format.

+---

+## Sequence Motif Search

-This command-line tool provides a powerful and flexible way to search for protein motifs within sequences.
-It uses the efficient Aho-Corasick algorithm for fast pattern matching and supports a rich nomenclature for defining complex motifs.
+This tool uses the efficient Aho-Corasick algorithm for fast pattern matching and supports a rich nomenclature for defining complex motifs.

 The tool is organized into two main functions:
 1.  **Convert**: Processes various biological file formats (`.pdb`, `.cif`, `.fasta`) into a standardized CSV format containing protein sequences.
 2.  **Search**: Scans the sequence CSV file to find all occurrences of specified motifs.

-## Features
+### Features

 *   **Efficient Searching**: Utilizes the Aho-Corasick algorithm to find multiple motifs in a single pass.
 *   **Flexible Motif Definition**: Supports a rich nomenclature including wildcards, custom character sets, exclusions, and biochemical property groups.